DynamoDS/Dynamo/src/Extensions/Dynamorph/README.md

 - [ ] Handle node deletion to clear geometry data

 ##### Miscellaneous Tasks #####
+- [ ] Translate directly into GeometryData as interleaved
 - [ ] Fix: Line segment with 0 vertex should be filtered
 - [ ] Fix: Warning surrounding deprecated GLM functions
 - [ ] Merge multiple RenderPackage into one vertex buffer